|Purpose:||Display the command type and what it would execute|

 command One or more commands or files.

-WHICH displays information about internal and external commands, Aliases (including keystroke aliases), and files.
+WHICH displays information about internal and external commands, Aliases (including keystroke aliases), files, plugin variables, internal variables, and variable functions.
 When a file matches an applicable Executable Extension or Windows File Association, that data will be displayed.
 The exact information reported depends on the type of command or file you specify.
 For example:

 [c:\] which cdd buildtree notepad test.btm test.exe test.xyz test.doc donothing